faliagas/clparser/README.md

 The _Command Line Parser_ (**clparser**) makes it easy to write user-friendly command-line interfaces for applications and scientific or computational programs.
 It comes in two flavors: **argp** and **free-style**.
 The **argp** interface is a front-end to **argp**.

 ### Description ###
 The program declares an instance of the C++ class **CmdLineArgs** and defines the required arguments.
-Then a call to the method **CmdLineArgs::parse**() parses the user supplied arguments, which are passed as arguments to the **main**() function, placing user supplied values to program variables and executing any specified actions. **CmdLineArgs** automatically generates help and usage messages, and issues warnings and errors when necessary.
+Then a call to the method **CmdLineArgs::parse**() parses the user supplied arguments, which are passed as arguments to the **main**() function, placing user supplied values to program variables and executing _actions_. **CmdLineArgs** automatically generates help and usage messages, and issues warnings and errors when necessary.

 **Clparser** is an alternative to [getopt](https://www.gnu.org/software/libc/manual/html_node/Getopt.html) and [argp](https://www.gnu.org/software/libc/manual/html_node/Argp.html), but much easier, faster and more powerful.